dandominicstaicu/PA_homework1/README.md

 - **Use of Exponentiation**: The final version uses modular exponentiation to quickly compute the number of ways to color large segments of the same type, significantly optimizing the processing time.**
 - **Improved Transition Handling**: Switching between different types of segments (from horizontal to vertical and vice versa) is handled more efficiently, correctly multiplying by the number of ways to transition based on the previously used type.

+## COMPRESION (Compresie)

+### Solution Description
+The primary approach includes verifying if the total sums of A and B are equal.
+If they are, the solution further employs prefix sums and a two-pointer technique to find the maximum possible length of an identical sequence formed by parts of A and B that match in cumulative sum at various points.

+### Approach
+The solution involves the following steps:

+- **Sum Verification**: The code checks if the sums of both sequences A and B are equal.
+If not, the sequences can never be made identical through the defined operations, and the function returns -1.
+- **Prefix Sum Arrays**: The solution constructs prefix sum arrays for both A and B. These arrays help in efficiently computing the sum of any subsequence in constant time.
+- **Comparison of Prefix Sums**: Using a two-pointer technique, the algorithm traverses through the prefix sums of A and B to identify matching segments that contribute to the maximum length of the resultant identical sequence.

+### Key Features

+- **Efficient Comparison**: By leveraging prefix sums, the algorithm efficiently compares sums of subsequences from both lists, reducing the need for repeated summation.
+- **Optimal Subsequence Identification**: Utilizes a two-pointer technique to optimally find subsequences in A and B that can potentially form the final identical sequence.

+### How does this work?
+1. **Prefix Sum Calculation**: Computes prefix sums for sequences A and B. Prefix sums help in determining the sum of any subsequence from the start to any index i, efficiently.
+2. **Two-Pointer Technique**: Uses two pointers, one for each sequence, to traverse the prefix sums:
+    - If the prefix sums at the current pointers are equal, it indicates a potential subsequence from the start to this point in both sequences that could be part of the final identical sequence.
+Both pointers are advanced, and the potential maximum length is updated.
+    - If the prefix sum of A is less than B at the current pointers, the pointer for A is advanced in an attempt to find a matching prefix sum.
+    - If the prefix sum of B is less, the pointer for B is advanced.
+3. Final Check: After traversing the sequences, if a valid matching sequence is found, its length is returned.
+If no matching segments are identified, -1 is returned.

+## ENCRYPTED (criptat)

+### Solution Description

+### Approach

+### Key Features

+### How does this work?